wp-plugins/bodi0s-bots-visits-counter/readme.txt

 Count web spiders, crawlers and bots visits of your blog.

 == Description ==
-Count web spiders, crawlers and bots visits of your blog.
+Count the visits from web spiders, crawlers and bots in your blog.
-Also can count any other visit, the plug-in is looking for patterns in user-agent string, which string can be customized.
+Also can count any other visit, the plug-in is looking for patterns in user-agent string, which pattern can be customized.

 == Installation ==
 This section describes how to install the plugin and get it working.

 1. Upload unzipped archive of the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-N/A
+None

 == Screenshots ==
-N/A
+None

 == Changelog ==